-Create an HTTP Request Header Modification Rule in the dashboard · Cloudflare Rules docs

 Create an HTTP Request Header Modification Rule in the dashboard

 Create HTTP Request Header Modification Rules in the Transform Rules tab under Rules.
-See Request header modification examples for examples of rule definitions.
+Refer to Request header modification examples for examples of rule definitions.

-Select the Websites tab and choose the site for which you want to create a new HTTP Request Header Modification Rule.

-Select Rules > Transform Rules.
+Go to Rules > Transform Rules.

-Click Create transform rule > Modify Header.
+Click Create transform rule > Modify Request Header.

-Enter a descriptive name for the URL Rewrite Rule in Rule name.
+Enter a descriptive name for the HTTP Request Header Modification Rule in Rule name.

-Under When incoming requests match, define the rule expression.
+Under When incoming requests match, define the rule expression .

-For Modify header, select one of the following options:
+For Modify request header, select one of the following options:

 - Set static — Sets the value of an HTTP request header to a static string value.
 Overrides the value of an existing header with the same name or adds a new header if it does not exist.